Updated 9/22/25

 • Test your prompts in AI generators.
 Learning what the output looks like can help you identify it when you see it in student work.

-• Watch for style & citation inconsistencies.
+• Watch for style and citation inconsistencies.

-• Underscore consequences of plagiarism via Generative AI.
-AI written work may result in flags by plagiarism detectors.
+• Underscore consequences of plagiarism via generative AI.
+AI-written work may result in flags by plagiarism detectors.

 Using AI and Chatbots as a Learning Tool